by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 Where VT equals tidal volume and f equals frequency of ventilation:

 This equation means that the same number of carbon dioxide molecules are eliminated by high ventilation at a low PCO2 as by low ventilation at a high PCO2,

 The Target Ventilation is calculated by dividing k by the target PCO2:

-1) Pure Respiratory Acidosis: This patient has a pure (acute) respiratory acidosis with a PCO2 = 70 and is ventilating at 4 L/min.
+1) Pure Respiratory Acidosis: This patient has a pure (acute) respiratory acidosis with a PCO2 = 70 mmHG (9.8 kPa) and is ventilating at 4 L/min.
 The constant is 4 x 70 = 280.
 To obtain a PCO2 of 40, the ventilation required would be 280 / 40 = 7 L/min.
-This should correct the PCO2 to 40 mmHg.
-For an acute distubance, it is safe and appropriate to return the PCO2 to normal.
+This should correct the PCO2 to 40 mmHg (5.7 kPa).
+For an acute distubance, it is usually safe and appropriate to return the PCO2 to normal.

-2) Chronic Respiratory Failure (Click on Picture on Left): This chronic bronchitic patient nomally has a PCO2 of 50 mmHg, but acute respiratory failure due to pneumonia has raised his PCO2 to 70 mmHg despite his ventilating at 8 L/min.
+2) Chronic Respiratory Failure (Click on Picture on Left): This chronic bronchitic patient normally has a PCO2 of 50 mmHg with partially compensating metabolic alkalosis (SBE=3).
+Acute respiratory failure due to pneumonia has raised his PCO2 to 70 mmHg (9.8 kPa) despite his ventilating at 8 L/min.
 His constant is 70 x 8 = 560.
 The target is to return him to his customary PCO2.
 The required ventilation is 560 / 50 = 11.2 L/min.
-Note that this returns him to the level typical for chronic respiratory failure with the characteristic metabolic alkalosis..
+This returns him to his normal PCO2.

-Metabolic level does not change: Note that in both these cases, the change in ventilation alters the PCO2 but the the level of the Metabolic Acidosis (- SBE) does not change.
+Metabolic level does not change: Note that in both these examples, the change in ventilation alters the PCO2 but the the level of the Metabolic Acidosis, the SBE, does not change.
 The patient moves horizontally as the ventilation is increased.

 Alan W. Grogono